Robert1802/CSharp-SOLID/4_I_Interface_Segregation_Principle/README.md

+﻿## I - ISP - Interface Segregation Principle

-﻿> The Interface Segregation Principle states that a class should not be forced to implement interfaces it does not use.
+> The Interface Segregation Principle states that a class should not be forced to implement interfaces it does not use.
 This principle encourages the creation of small, client-specific interfaces.
 >

 **Key Idea:** A class should not be forced to implement interfaces it doesn’t use.